marcandrysco/CSE227-Project/rep/rep.md

 browser.

 The fuzzing tool [ClusterFuzz] performs fuzz tests for continuous integration of Chrome.
-The [Javascript-fuzz] tool is used for generating random Javscript values.
-Mozzila has developed the [JSFunFuzz] tool for testing the javascript engine of Firefox.
+The [Javascript-fuzz] tool is used for generating random Javascript values.
+Mozzila has developed the [JSFunFuzz] tool for testing the Javascript engine of Firefox.
 Peach Fuzzer provides a general method of creating random data based on a XML specification.